 - Matthew 25:31-46; John 5:28-29; Acts 24:15; Romans 6:23

 Only through faith in the person and work of Jesus Christ, as well as through personal repentance from one’s sin, can an individual be reconciled to God.
 Only then will they experience true life and joy.

 - John 3:18, 14:6; Acts 4:12; Romans 3:21-26; 1 Timothy 2:5-6

 God has ordained the family as the foundational institution of human society.
-We believe God wonderfully, and without error, created each person as either a male or a female.
+Though marred by the fall, we believe God wonderfully and intentionally created each person as either a male or a female.
 Together, these two sexes reflect the image and nature of God.
 A marriage is the uniting of one man and one woman in a covenantal commitment to each other and God.
 This union is to the exclusivity of all others.
 Should this marriage produce children, they are not only a blessing but a heritage from the Lord at the moment of conception.

 - Genesis 1:26-27, 2:22-24; Psalm 127:3-5; Matthew 19:4-6; Ephesians 5:22-33